 Insider Travel Tips

 Your friends can show you the best shops, restaurants and tourist attractions in town.
-No travel guidebook can give you the insider tips your hosts can provide.
+No travel guidebook will give you the insider tips your hosts can provide.

 It is comforting to know you can telephone your hosts if things go wrong.